Chronopolis-Digital-Preservation/chronopolis-scripts/ace-checksums/README.md

 interface.
 The events are then parsed and the checksum which was calculated is extracted.

+In order to use this script, first download the report of error'd files from ACE AM and remove the error prefix.
+Then run `retrieve-seen.sh` in order to download the events for each error'd file.
+Finally, run `extract-hash.sh` to extract the last seen checksum from events.
+Currently this will format them for a comparison using the ACE AM compare api; this can be modified to be a simple `digest  file` format by editing `extract-hash.sh`.

 Example usage:
 ```
 [ace-checksums] $ cat ace-report